-Either Google Chrome or Mozilla Firefox is well-suited to display American College Technology class web pages and the interactive elements of our online courses.
+Either Google Chrome or Mozilla Firefox is well-suited to display American University of Technology class web pages and the interactive elements of our online courses.
 We recommend that students install one of them before beginning their studies, if they have not done so already.
 Both can be downloaded for free.
-Browser SettingsTo use American College Technology’s learning management system, you will need to enable cookies in your Web browser.
+Browser SettingsTo use American University of Technology’s learning management system, you will need to enable cookies in your Web browser.
 They should be enabled by default, but if there are not, you may read this article to learn how to do it in various Web browsers.
 For the most recent versions of Firefox, you should read their instructions.
 Playing Audio & Video Files

 Follow the steps below to ensure that you can receive this content properly: